Amazon’s data center wing has acquired an industrial logistics estate in the UK near Slough, outside London.

 Amazon Web Services currently has one UK cloud region located in the Bristol area (though it is named as 'London').
 The company recently announced it would spend £1.8 billion ($2.37bn) in the UK over the next two years on building and operating data centers.

 However, the company provided no details on how that money would be spent or if that means new cloud regions in the UK.
-Despite the lack of clarity, Amazon is seemingly working on at least three other new data center developments in the UK.
+Despite the lack of clarity, Amazon appears to be working on at least three other new data center developments in the UK.

-AWS is seemingly working with CloudHQ to develop a data center campus at Didcot Power Station.
-DCD was the first to reveal AWS’ involvement in the project, while Dgtl Infra has reported CloudHQ’s involvement and the delays the project is seemingly facing.
+AWS seems to be working with CloudHQ to develop a data center campus at Didcot Power Station.
+DCD was the first to reveal AWS’ involvement in the project, while Dgtl Infra has reported CloudHQ’s involvement and the delays the project faces.

 DCD has previously reported on the growing competition between the data center and logistics sectors for prime land, especially in constrained markets.
 In the latest issue of DCD Magazine, we explore the increasing number of logistics real estate firms looking to partner and develop data centers on their landholdings.